Blast holders Hants skittled for 74 by Somerset

 Kent Spitfires, winners in 2021, opened their campaign with a comfortable seven-wicket win over Gloucestershire.

-And in the North Group, Worcestershire Royals beat Northants Steelbacks by 15 runs.
+And in the North Group, Worcestershire Rapids posted 196 to beat Northamptonshire Steelbacks by 15 runs.

 Hampshire began last season's T20 Blast with four successive defeats before winning 12 of their last 13 games as they claimed the trophy with a dramatic one-run win over Lancashire Lightning in the final.